nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring_env.rst

 .. matter_env_ctrl_one_end

+You can use this setup with both Python Matter controller and the CHIP Tool controller.

 Requirements
 ============

-To use this setup, you need the following hardware:
+To use this setup, regardless of whether you use Python Matter controller or CHIP Tool, you need the following hardware:

 * One of the following: